SabriJamal/UKCloud-transfer-StratMedPAED/README.md

 It does not require any installation other than cloning this repository and configuring the YAML config file (see configurations in usage)

 ## Configurations
-The YAML config file is used to configure configurations neccessary.
-Such high level configurations is the:
+The config file is found under the config_file folder.
+This is a YAML file used to set configurations neccessary to run the script, for example:
 * Sample sheet structure and extension storing sample data
 * Target panel to fetch data from
 * Name of logfile to output a record for each sample